 An internationally recognized National Historic Landmark, in the style of the American Arts and Crafts movement.
 Built in 1908, the Gamble House is the most complete and best-preserved example of the work of renowned Pasadena architects Charles and Henry Greene.

-- Visitors can tour the 1908 Arts and Crafts gem that is on the National Registry of Historic Places.
+- Visitors can take a self-guided tour of the 1908 Arts and Crafts gem that is on the National Registry of Historic Places.